PaulFrankling/PaulFrankling-online-cv/README.md

   1. As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.

   * #### Returning Visitor Goals
-  1. As a Returning Visitor,
-  1. As a Returning Visitor,
+  1. As a Returning Visitor, I would like to contact the person with any queries or propositions.
-  1. As a Returning Visitor,
+  1. As a Returning Visitor, I would like to be able to view and/or download the persons CV that is available on the website.

   * #### Frequent User Goals
-  1. As a Frequent User,
-  1. As a Frequent User,
+  1. As a Frequent User, I would like to be able to connect with the person on their social media accounts.
-  1. As a Frequent User,
+  1. As a Frequent User, I would like to see of any updates to their CV or website.

 ## Design:

 ### Colour Scheme

-The colour scheme of the webpage is
+The colour scheme of the webpage is:
 * Space Cadet `#2d3142`
 * Independence `#4f5d75`
 * Silver `#bfc0c0`